newpouy/InstagramHelper/README.md

 When a tab is not active for a long time, the Chrome could refresh it when it is activated again.

 Please try to keep the tab active during the process, it is also described [here](https://superuser.com/questions/1048029/disable-auto-refresh-tabs-in-chrome-desktop#comment1467739_1048029) how to disable this behavior.

+# How to Report Defects
+If you have an issue, please open the developer console window and check if there are error/warning messages there.
+To open the the developer console window on Chrome, use the keyboard shortcut `Ctrl+Shift+J` (on Windows) or `Ctrl+Option+J` (on Mac).

+Please provide the steps to reproduce the defect.

 # Links